ucg8j/blog/posts/test-driving-holo3-computer-use-agent.md

 History is also used by the controller itself.
 Repeated action fingerprints trigger loop detection.
 Repeated screenshot hashes trigger stale-page warnings.
 Repeated waits with clickable elements produce stronger instructions to interact instead of waiting forever.

-I found sometimes the model would explain its reasoning confidently even when nothing was changing.
-The harness warning of stale pages helped the agent reason out of its loop.
+Sometimes the model explained its reasoning confidently while nothing changed.
+The stale-page warning helped it reason out of that loop.

 ### Coordinates Are Not Just Coordinates